Market Analysts see Newmont Corporation [NEM] falling to $69. Time to buy?

-Newmont Corporation [NYSE: NEM] traded at a high on 12/06/21, posting a 2.12 gain after which it closed the day’ session at $55.83.
+Newmont Corporation [NYSE: NEM] surged by $1.07 during the normal trading session on Monday and reaching a high of $57.6773 during the day while it closed the day at $57.17.
 The company report on December 6, 2021 that Newmont Announces Pricing of 2.600% Sustainability-Linked Senior Notes Offering.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.